 Trends in Anderson Elementary School Student Population

 Total Enrollment 662 664 600

 The current population of the City of Garden Grove is 166,000.
 This city population is made up of 44% White, 24% Hispanic, 30% Asian, 1% African American, and 1% other.
 Anderson’s own population differs from that of the city.
 Anderson’s population is made up of 3% White, 54% Asian, and 41% Hispanic or Latino, and 2% other ethnic groups.

 During the current year, Anderson received funding for Title I, Title III, EIA-LEP, and EIA-CE.
 The district provides funding for RSP, Speech, and Guidance.
 The school currently houses two Special Education classes for the severely handicapped and two State Preschool classes.
 Federally funded breakfast and lunch programs are also offered at Anderson School.

-There are a total of 27 regular classroom teachers.
+There are a total of 22 classroom teachers.
 We also have one PT computer lab assistant, one library media assistant, and one half-time Title I clerk-typist.
 In addition, there is one 50% teacher for reading and math intervention, two Special Day Education teachers, five Special Education Instructional assistants, one RSP teacher, one RSP instructional assistant, two part-time Community Liaisons, one speech and language pathologist, two State Preschool teachers with two Paraeducators (am & pm).
 Additional services and technical assistance are provided by the District through a psychologist (one day per week), a school nurse (one day per week), and one part-time health assistant.